 Looking for a travel destination that combines crystal-clear beaches and breathtaking mountain landscapes?
-Then, the Costa Brava is a great option!
+Then, the Costa Brava, in Spain, is a great option!

 The Costa Brava is a scenic stretch of Catalan coastline that runs from the north of Barcelona to the French border.
 Picture secluded rocky coves, cute medieval villages, and stunning rugged landscapes… But also delicious food and vibrant culture.